Coral reef: Microfragmentation and fusion

 In 2014, Christopher Page, Erinn Muller, and David Vaughan from the International Center for Coral Reef Research & Restoration at Mote Marine Laboratory in Summerland Key, Florida developed a new technology called "microfragmentation", in which they use a specialized diamond band saw to cut corals into 1 cm^{2} fragments instead of 6 cm^{2} to advance the growth of brain, boulder, and star corals.
 Corals Orbicella faveolata and Montastraea cavernosa were outplanted off the Florida's shores in several microfragment arrays.
 After two years, O. faveolata had grown 6.5x its original size while M. cavernosa had grown nearly twice its size.
 Under conventional means, both corals would have required decades to reach the same size.
 It is suspected that if predation events had not occurred near the beginning of the experiment O. faveolata would have grown at least ten times its original size.
 By using this method, Mote Marine Laboratory successfully generated 25,000 corals within a single year, subsequently transplanting 10,000 of them into the Florida Keys.
 Shortly after, they discovered that these microfragments fused with other microfragments from the same parent coral.
 Typically, corals that are not from the same parent fight and kill nearby corals in an attempt to survive and expand.
-This new technology is known as "fusion" and has been shown to grow coral heads in just two years instead of the typical 25–75 years.
+This new technology, known as "fusion," has been shown to grow coral heads in just 2 years, rather than the typical 25–75 years.
 After fusion occurs, the reef will act as a single organism rather than several independent reefs.
-Currently, there has been no published research into this method.
+Currently, no published research has been conducted on this method.